-5.5 Department Chairs

-The Department Chairs are appointed by the CEO and the Dean.
-They assist the Dean in the management and implementation of College academic policies and procedures.
-The Department Chairs occupy a unique place in the continuum of academic administrators as the facilitating link between the various department faculty members, students, and higher administration.
-All activities and roles of the Department Chair are undertaken in light of furthering the best interests of the students.
-Their responsibilities are continuous throughout the year.
+Department Chairs.
+Overall managers of specific academic departments.
+Responsible for course management, delivery, and academic program effectiveness in meeting program learning outcomes.
+The Vice Chancellor and Dean appoint the Department Chairs who report directly to and assist the Dean in managing and implementing College academic policies and procedures.
+The Department Chairs are the facilitating link between the various department faculty members, students, and senior College managers.
+All activities and roles of the Department Chairs are undertaken to further the best interests of students.